CEPROTIN 1,000 IU powder and solvent for solution for injection

 Standard measures to prevent infections resulting from the use of medicinal products prepared from human blood or plasma include selection of donors, screening of individual donations and plasma pools for specific markers of infection, and the inclusion of effective manufacturing steps for the inactivation/removal of viruses.
 Despite this, when medicinal products prepared from human blood or plasma are administered, the possibility of transmitting infective agents cannot be totally excluded.
 This also applies to unknown or emerging viruses and other pathogens.

 The measures taken are considered effective for enveloped viruses such as HIV, HBV and HCV and for the non-enveloped virus HAV.
 The measures taken may be of limited value against non-enveloped viruses such as parvovirus B19.
-Parvovirus B19 infection may be serious for pregnant women (fetal infection) and for individuals with immunodeficiency or increased erythropoiesis (e.g. haemolytic anaemia).
+Parvovirus B19 infection may be serious for pregnant women (foetal infection) and for individuals with immunodeficiency or increased erythropoiesis (e.g. haemolytic anaemia).

 Appropriate vaccination (hepatitis A and B) should be considered for patients in regular / repeated receipt of human plasma-derived Protein C products.

 CEPROTIN may contain trace amounts of heparin.
-Heparin induced allergic reactions, which can be associated with a rapid decrease of the number of thrombocytes, may be observed (heparin induced thrombocytopenia [HIT]).
+Heparin induced allergic reactions, which can be associated with a rapid decrease of the number of thrombocytes, may be observed (HIT).
 In patients with HIT, symptoms such as arterial and venous thrombosis, disseminated intravascular coagulation (DIC), purpura, petechiae and gastrointestinal bleeding (melena), may occur.
 If HIT is suspected, the number of thrombocytes should be determined immediately and if necessary therapy with CEPROTIN should be stopped.
 Identifying HIT is complicated by the fact that these symptoms may already be present in acute phase patients with severe congenital protein C deficiency.
 Patients with HIT should avoid the use of heparin containing drugs in the future.

 In the context of clinical experience several bleeding episodes have been observed.
 Concurrent anticoagulant medication (such as heparin) may have been responsible for these bleeding episodes.
 However, it cannot be completely ruled out that the administration of CEPROTIN further contributed to these bleeding events.